-I can't believe it.
-There is a movie that is coming out in 2001 saying Jesus and his disciples were gay!
+I can’t believe it.
+There is a movie that is coming out saying Jesus and his disciples were gay!
 There is already a play that went on for a while, but never stopped!
 Maybe we can all do something!

 Please send this to ALL of your friends to sign to stop the movie from coming out.
 Already certain areas in Europe have started to ban it from coming to their country and we can stop it too!
 We just need a lot of signatures and you can help!
 Please do not delete this!
 Show your faith and respect for our Lord and Savior Jesus Christ who died for us!
 Please help!